 Can I leave the airport on a connecting flight?
 If you have a very long layover between two connecting flights, it is possible to leave the airport.
 You'll need a visa (country dependent) and also have to go through customs and immigration.
 Your checked luggage is automatically transferred to your next flight, so be sure to have everything you need for your trip in your hand luggage.
 But most importantly, give yourself enough time to get back to the airport and to go through customs again for your onward flight.

 Where can I stop on the way to Australia?
 There are an array of destinations for you to choose from for your stopover, and largely it will depend on what airline you choose, and where their main airport hub is.
 For instance, if you fly with Cathay Pacific, you will likely go via the vibrant city of Hong Kong.
 If you fly with Emirates, you will stopover in the glamourous city of Dubai.
 You can also pick your stopover destination from the experiences they provide, from immersing in the multicultural metropolis of Kuala Lumpur and Singapore, to exploring bustling markets in Abu Dhabi and Qatar, or to relaxing on beaches in Thailand and L.A..

 Not sure where you'd like to stopover?
 See below for our most popular stopover destinations, along with top attractions and available tours.

-For more information or to discuss our range of stopovers for your Australasia holiday, contact one of our expert Travel Designers on 0800 988 4676.
+For more information or to discuss our range of stopovers for your Australasia holiday, contact one of our expert Travel Designers.
 They'll be more than happy to share their own experiences and knowledge of these fantastic cities to help you pick your perfect stopover.